kolbykappes/compass-demo/module-authoring-guide.md

 - **`key_message`**: Bullet points summarizing the single most important idea.
 Should be conveyable in ~15 seconds and focus on **proven capability**.
 - **`evidence_point`**: Bullet points for your **most compelling data point or client success with specific metrics**.
 - **`engagement_question`**: Bullet points for open-ended questions that **hint at potential value** (e.g., "What challenges are you seeing with...").
 - **`voicemail`**: Bullet points for a compressed version of the key message with a **specific value proposition** and clear callback information.
+Include self-introduction only for Company Introduction modules.

 ### **`content.linkedin`**
 - **`connection_request`**: Concise invitation (Max 300 characters) that hints at mutual value without unnecessary explanatory text
 - **`inmessage_subject`**: Brief, benefit-focused subject line that indicates specific value
 - **`inmessage_body`**: Streamlined message that:
-  - Opens with specific, relevant observation about their role/company
+  - Opens with specific, relevant observation about their role/company (no self-intro needed for non-intro modules)
   - Delivers single key value proposition with concrete outcome
   - Includes one specific, relevant example (client data point)
   - Ends with specific, actionable CTA (25-minute conversation with clear next steps)